Global Determination of $|V_{us}|$: Analysis Setup

-from the 2024 FLAG report~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}, based on lattice QCD results provided in Refs.~\cite{ExtendedTwistedMass:2021qui,Carrasco:2014poa,Bazavov:2014wgs,Dowdall:2013rya}. \item[Callan-Treiman] The Callan-Treiman theorem depends on the ratio of the kaon and pion decay constants.
+\item[Callan-Treiman] The Callan-Treiman theorem depends on the ratio of the kaon and pion decay constants.
 In the latest FLAG report~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs} this ratio is given to \qty{0.16}{\percent} precision, while the pion decay constant is only known to \qty{0.6}{\percent} (and as given above, the kaon decay constant is known to \qty{0.19}{\percent}).
-We therefore to choose to treat the pion and kaon decay constants as separate nuisance parameters, using the above kaon value and
+We therefore choose the more conservative option by treating the pion and kaon decay constants as separate nuisance parameters, using the above kaon value and

 for the pion decay constant likelihood (based on lattice results provided in Refs.~\cite{Follana:2007uv,MILC:2010hzw,RBC:2014ntl,CLQCD:2023sdb}).
 The corrections $\Delta_\text{CT}$ and $\Delta_{\widetilde{\text{CT}}}$ to the Callan-Treiman relations are included via two uncorrelated Gaussian likelihoods using the numerics in \cref{eq:DeltaCT-params}. \end{description} For all fit models we impose the Callan-Treiman relations and the dispersive bounds.
 The latter are imposed by numerically computing the saturation and penalizing parameter points for which the saturation exceeds $\qty{100}{\percent}$.
 To so, we use eq.
 (A3) of Ref.~\cite{Bordone:2019vic} to impose a smooth penalty function that accounts for the relative uncertainties of $\chi_{1^-}$ and $\chi_{0^+}$.